1967

 Pinocchio’s subsequent capture by Stromboli, who locks him in a cage, illustrates that even when he believes himself free from strings, he remains under control, indicating that systems can integrate and contain those who believe they are rebelling.

 Pinocchio's act of lying, which causes his nose to grow, physically deforms his countenance.
 This visual transformation powerfully illustrates how deceit alters an individual's appearance and inner being, presenting a dark metamorphosis.
+Lying, especially during a moment akin to confession, impedes one's healing and progress.

+Pleasure Island is a dark and insidious place of gluttony, fighting, and smoking.
+The more a boy engages in negative behaviour, the quicker he transforms into a donkey.
 This descent into degeneracy is symbolic of the inverted pentagram, where the aim is to regress humanity towards a more animalistic state, thereby trapping them.

+He explicitly states that boys taken to Pleasure Island never return as boys, and he physically transforms into the devil after detailing his sinister plan.
 Pinocchio's subsequent self-sacrifice, death, and return to life, facilitated by fire as a means of escape, mirrors a transformative, albeit not exclusively Christian, act of redemption.

-Jungian Interpretation
+A Jungian Interpretation

 He is a half-formed wooden-headed puppet, possessing inherent potential yet subject to external control.
 His journey is one of transformation from this deterministic state to an autonomous, living being, a process that involves learning the distinction between good and evil and cultivating truthfulness in speech and action.
+His initial wooden head symbolises an unrefined or undeveloped consciousness.

-#### Geppetto: The Good Father and Benevolent Culture
+The Good Father and Benevolent Culture

+Geppetto is consistently portrayed as a kindly old craftsman, representing the positive archetype of the masculine and culture in its most beneficial manifestation.
 His profound wish for Pinocchio is for the development of his autonomy and for him to become real, not merely an obedient son or a subservient creation.

 This wish reflects the ideal aspiration of a benevolent father for his child.
 Geppetto’s act of carving Pinocchio a mouth symbolises the bestowal of the Logos, the capacity to use language to manifest order from chaos—a spark of divinity inherent within human beings.